Axway-API-Management-Plus/apigateway-openlogging-elk/README.md

 ### Docker-Compose or HELM

-Docker Compose is one optione to deploy the solution.
-Additionally [HELM-Charts](helm/README.md) are provided for the solution on Kubernetes and OpenShift.
+Docker Compose is one option to deploy the solution.
+Additionally [HELM-Charts](helm/README.md) are provided to deploy the solution on Kubernetes and OpenShift.
 Please be careful using docker-compose version 1.28.x as it may contain a bug/issue reading the .env file.
 See here: https://github.com/docker/compose/issues/8108 or https://github.com/docker/compose/issues/8173.
 Perhaps switch back to a previous version.
-Looks like is has been fixed with version 1.28.6.

 ### API-Gateway/API-Management

-The solution is designed to work with _Classical_ and the _EMT_ deployment model.
+The solution is designed to work with _Classical_ and the _EMT_ API-Management deployment model.
 As it is mainly based on events given in the Open-Traffic-Event log, these must be enabled.
 Also Events-Logs are indexed and stored in Elasticsearch.
 This is used for System-Monitoring information and to highlight annotations based on Governance-Alerts in API-Manager.
-Version 7.7-20200130 is required due to some Dateformat changes in the Open-Traffic-Format.
-With older versions of the API-Gateway you will get an error in Logstash processing.
+Version __7.7-20200130__ is required due to some Dateformat changes in the Open-Traffic-Format.
+With older versions of the API-Gateway you will get errors in the Logstash processing.

 ### Elastic stack